 By sitting down for an hour each December to discuss the state of your family finances, you can improve the odds of meeting your targets.

 Take the time to calculate your spending, gather records from the last 12 months, and analyze your expenses.
-Then, roll up your collective sleeves and tackle your 2022 financial plans as a family.
+Then, roll up your sleeves and tackle your 2022 financial plans as a family.

 3. Use FSA Funds